BLKSerene/Wordless/doc/doc.md

 In *N-gram Generator*, you can search for n-grams (consecutive tokens) or skip-grams (non-consecutive tokens) in different files, count and compute the raw frequency and relative frequency of each n-gram/skip-gram, and calculate the dispersion and adjusted frequency for each n-gram/skip-gram using different measures.
 You can adjust the settings for the generated results via **Generation Settings**.
 You can disable the calculation of dispersion and/or adjusted frequency by setting **Generation Settings → Measures of Dispersion / Measure of Adjusted Frequency** to **None**.
 To allow skip-grams in the results, check **Generation Settings → Allow skipped tokens** and modify the settings.
 You can also set constraints on the position of search terms in all n-grams via **Search Settings → Search Term Position**.

+You can filter the results by clicking **Filter results** or search in *Data Table* for parts that might be of interest to you by clicking **Search in results**.

 You can generate line charts or word clouds for n-grams using any statistics.
 You can modify the settings for the generated figure via **Figure Settings**.

-You can further filter the results as you see fit by clicking **Filter Results** or search in the results for the part that might be of interest to you by clicking **Search in Results**, both buttons residing at the right corner of the *Results Area*.

 - **3.6.1 Rank**<br>
   The rank of the n-gram sorted by its frequency in the first file in descending order (by default).
 You can sort the results again by clicking the column headers.
 You can use continuous numbering after tied ranks (eg. 1/1/1/2/2/3 instead of 1/1/1/4/4/6) by checking **Menu Bar → Preferences → Settings → Tables → Rank Settings → Continue numbering after ties**.